kubernetes-sigs/descheduler/README.md

 rules, called predicates and priorities.
 The scheduler's decisions are influenced by its view of a Kubernetes cluster at that point of time when a new pod appears for scheduling.
-As Kubernetes clusters are very dynamic and their state changes over time, there may be desire to move already running pods to some other nodes for various reasons:
+As Kubernetes clusters are very dynamic and their state changes over time, there may be desire to move already running pods to some other nodes, or to allow the pods to be terminated outright:

 * Some nodes are under or over utilized.
 * The original scheduling decision does not hold true any more, as taints or labels are added to